Bersaglieri: Origins and history

 The relatively poor Kingdom of Sardinia could not afford large numbers of cavalry, so a quick-moving infantry corps of marksmen were needed.
 These troops were trained to high physical and marksmanship standards.
 Like the French chasseurs à pied, a level of independence and initiative was encouraged so that they could operate in looser formations, in which direct command and control was not required.
 They fired individually and carried 60 rounds instead of the standard 40 rounds of traditional line infantry.
 The first uniform was black with brimmed hats, called "vaira".
 These were intended to defend the head from sabre blows.

 The first public appearance of the Bersaglieri was on the occasion of a military parade on 1 July 1836.
 The First Company marched through Turin with the rapid, high-stepping gait (180 paces/minute) still used by the Bersaglieri in World War II and later.
-The modern Bersaglieri still run both on parade and even during barracks duty - on penalty of punishment if they do not.
+The modern Bersaglieri still run both on parade and even during barracks duty – on penalty of punishment if they do not.
 The new corps impressed King Charles Albert, who immediately had them integrated as part of the Piedmontese regular army.
 The corps grew rapidly and by 1852 there were already 10 battalions, each with four companies.

 Throughout the nineteenth century the Bersaglieri filled the role of skirmishers, screening the slow-moving line and column formations, but acting as special shock troops if required.
 They were originally intended to serve as mountain troops, as well; the climber Jean-Antoine Carrel was a Bersagliere.
 When the Alpini Corps were created in 1872 a strong rivalry arose between the two elite corps.

 Unified Italy

-During the First War of Italian Independence (1848–1849) the Bersaglieri distinguished themselves by storming the bridge at Goito in an episode known to later historiography as the battle of Goito bridge (la Battaglia del Ponte di Goito).
-In 1855 the Bersaglieri provided five battalions for the Sardinian Expeditionary Corps in the Crimean War, where they were involved in the Siege of Sevastopol and the Battle of the Cernaia.
+During the First War of Italian Independence (1848–1849) the Bersaglieri distinguished themselves by storming the bridge at Goito in an episode known to later historiography as the Battle of Goito Bridge (la Battaglia del Ponte di Goito).
+In 1855 the Bersaglieri provided five battalions for the Sardinian expeditionary corps in the Crimean War, where they were involved in the Siege of Sevastopol and the Battle of the Chernaya.
 Most of the casualties were suffered due to a cholera epidemic.
 Their bravery at the Cernaia was widely recognized and played a key role in gaining Piedmont-Sardinia a seat in the negotiations at the war's end.
 For their effort in the Crimea, the Bersaglieri were rewarded a red fez with a blue tassel, in honour from the French zouaves troops, with whom they served, as they watched the Bersaglieri's bravery in the battle.

 When the Armata Sarda became the Regio Esercito (Royal Italian Army) in 1860, the existing 36 battalions were used to create six Bersaglieri regiments, which had administrative and disciplinary duties.
 The regiments were assigned to the army corps', with the regiment's battalions assigned to the divisions in the corps as reconnaissance units.